andylolu2/YourMumBot/static/docs/privacy-policy.md

 No other data is stored with the exceptions mentioned below.

-- The ID of the channel where the mute (`quiet!`) command was called.
+- The ID of the channel where a mute (`quiet!`) command was called.
-- A timestamp of when the mute command was called.
+- A timestamp of when a mute command was called.

 ## Purpose of storing the data